Back by Popular Demand This Year:

-An author visit includes an enthusiastic reading of two of our popular illustrated, children’s books, Did You Make the Hole in the Shell in the Sea? and Something’s Tugging on My Claw!
-A reading of The Bumpy, Lumpy Horseshoe Crab can be included as well, upon request.
+An author visit includes an enthusiastic reading of our three popular illustrated, children’s books, Did You Make the Hole in the Shell in the Sea?, Something’s Tugging on My Claw!, and The Bumpy, Lumpy Horseshoe Crab.

-Between the reading of our books, children will learn about the main characters in our stories and how they interact with their habitat.
+Between the reading of each book, children will learn about the main characters in our stories and behaviors they exhibit in their habitat.
 A molted shell of a horseshoe crab and a lobster, as well as a moon snail shell, moon snail eggs, and a clam shell with a hole in it will be presented to bring these concepts to life.
 Questions concerning the sea creatures in our stories, as well as the process of writing and illustrating a book, will be taken at the end of each presentation.
-This is a great program for preschool through third grade classes, as well as for bookstores.
-It combines literacy, as well as science, and covers a lot of the Common Core requirements for both subjects.
+This is a great program for preschool through fifth grade classes, as well as for bookstores.
+It combines literacy, as well as science, and covers many of the Common Core requirements for both subjects.

 Each session lasts for 30 to 40 minutes, depending on the age of the students.
 There is a maximum of 28 students per session.